Protocentral/ADS1292rShield_Breakout/README.md

 Using Processing
 ----------------
- Processing is an open source creative coding framework based on Java.
-If you are familiar with the Arduino environment, the Processing IDE is nearly identical.
+ Processing is a data visualisation software, in existence since 2001, used by artists and scientists alike.
+Its an open source coding framework based on Java.
+If you are familiar with the Arduino environment, the Processing IDE is similar and you wont have much of a learning curve to climb!

 **Note:** The code for ECG is executed using processing ide version 2.2.1 only.